Laura Scheinert Idodo

 From 2016 to 2018 I worked as an evaluator at the German Institute for Development Evaluation in Bonn, Germany, as part of the team evaluating the German development volunteer service ‘weltwaerts’ (evaluation report).

 All through my BA and MA studies as well as my work experience, I have developed and sustained an interest in issues around migration, asylum, citizenship and integration, looking in particular at the ways in which legal provisions play out in practice.

-I joined the University of Exeter in September 2018 to embark on a PhD investigating the training of judges who work in refugee status determination.
+I joined the University of Exeter in September 2018 to embark on a PhD exploring how judicial training supports judges in the task of determining refugee status.

 Refugee and asylum law, judicial training, adult education, mixed methods research

-The project will implement a comparative mixed methods approach.
-The purpose is to arrive at a well rounded picture of RSD training availability, contents, participants, and perceptions, in different jurisdictions (e.g., England, Germany).
-The methodology combines quantitative and qualitative elements, to both trace the concepts conveyed through training (text mining), and to capture relevant individuals’ views and experiences of training (observation, interviews/ focus groups).
-Desk research will provide an overview of training related to refugee status determination in the jurisdiction(s) studied.
+The project proposes a comparative mixed methods approach.
+The purpose is to arrive at a well rounded picture of asylum-related training and its role in supporting judges in adjudicating asylum (in the UK context).
+The methodology combines quantitative and qualitative elements, to both trace second-instance evaluations of first-instance judicial decisions (text mining "error of law" findings), and to capture relevant individuals’ views and experiences of training (observation, interviews/ focus groups).
+Desk research will provide an overview of training related to asylum determination in the jurisdiction(s) studied.
 The novelty in the proposed approach lies in making a new field fruitful for text mining and mixed methods analysis.